Matthews climbs four spots to 11th position in ICC ODI Player Rankings

-Matthews climbs four spots to 11th position in ICC ODI Player RankingsWednesday, February 02, 2022
+Matthews climbs four spots to 11th position in ICC ODI Player RankingsThursday, February 03, 2022

 |

-The off-spinner moved up four places to 11th with a rating of 587, the highest of her career thus far, on the back of strong performances in the first two matches at the New Wanderers Stadium in South Africa, according to the latest weekly rankings update from the ICC on Tuesday.
+The off-spinner moved up four places to 11th with a rating of 587, the highest of her career thus far, on the back of strong performances in the first two matches at the New Wanderers Stadium here, according to the latest weekly rankings update from the ICC on Tuesday.

 Matthews, who grabbed two wickets each in both matches, is the highest-ranked bowler from the West Indies, with other off-spinner Anisa Mohammed in 25th place and Shakera Selman 26th.